 - Obstetricians and gynecologists (median salary of over $208,000)

 - Physician assistants (around $104,800)

 - Dental hygienists (around $74,000)

 Other jobs that offer a solid ground for an ISFJ’s professional development are:

 - Personal financial advisors (a median salary of $90,600+)

 - Software engineer (around $95,000)

 Of course, the median salary can vary from one country to another, and it can change over time, but these are positions in high demand right now.
 Also, since they require high attention to detail, the ability to work in a structured environment, and dedication, ISFJs will fit right in.

 ISFJ Careers to Avoid

-The Myers-Briggs Type Index offers each person the chance to know and understand their own thoughts, feelings, and wishes.
+The Personality Type Index offers each person the chance to know and understand their own thoughts, feelings, and wishes.
 It’s like a guide to life that may offer an explanation as to why you are more drawn to certain people, things, and activities.